ESG Topics A-Z

 Anticorruption

-Our Commitment
+Our commitment

 Reducing the risk of corruption in our business operations is a top priority at PepsiCo.
 Internal controls, systems and processes are in place to reduce the risk of corruption and bribery and to ensure our associates understand the importance of conducting PepsiCo business in compliance with all laws and regulations of the countries in which we operate and with our Code.

-Our Policy
+Our policy

 At the core of our anticorruption program is PepsiCo’s Global Anti-Bribery Compliance Policy (Anti-Bribery Policy).
-It prohibits any payment or any offer, promise or authorization to give anything of value to any government official or other person or entity in the private sector with intent to improperly influence a decision to obtain an unfair business advantage.
+It prohibits any payment or any offer, promise or authorization to give anything of value to any government official or other person or entity in the private or commercial sector with intent to improperly influence a decision to obtain an unfair business advantage.

 We mitigate corruption risk and monitor compliance with our Anti-Bribery Policy through systems, procedures and controls that include the following: